If you would like to be added to the Pink Dogwood Tree wait list please send us a message via our chat or email

 The Pink Dogwood is grows best in average, medium moisture, well-drained soils in full sun to partial shade.
-This variety of flowering dogwood tree grows up to 25 feet tall and wide.
+This pink variety of flowering dogwood tree grows up to 25 feet tall and wide.

-The flowering tree thrives in moist, organically rich, acidic soil conditions.
-It will benefit from a 2-4 inch mulch of organic material or peat moss to help keep roots cool and moist in summer.
+The flowering tree thrives in moist, organically rich, slightly acidic soil conditions.
+It will benefit from a 2-4 inch layer of mulch of organic matter or peat moss to help keep roots cool and moist in summer.

 These are not bare root trees.
 They are potted trees rooted in soil.
 Planting your dogwood tree is easy.
 Dig a hole as large and wide as the top of the root ball.
 Place the tree in the hole slightly above ground level.